stdevPavelmc/mailad/AD_Requirements.md

 As we mentioned earlier, this tool trust you has a well configured active directory server and has admin access to it.

-_**Notice:** since August 2020 we simplified the user property handling in the active directory, if you has a server installed before that date please take a peek at the [Simplify_AD_config.md](Simplify_AD_config.md) file to know how to migrate to this new simplified way_
+_**Notice:** since the end of February 2021 we simplified the user property handling in the active directory, if you has a server installed before that date please take a peek at the [Simplify_AD_config.md](Simplify_AD_config.md) file to know how to migrate to this new simplified way_

 **Note:** We encourage the use of Samba AD, the internet is full of good tutorials about how to use samba as an AD controller

 ## LDAPS or securing your LDAP communications

-If you use Samba 4 you can start using secure LDAP (LDAPS) from start, you just need to specify `SECURELDAP=yes` in the `/etc/mailad/mailad.conf` file when configuring the provision
+If you use Samba 4 you can start using secure LDAP (LDAPS) from start, you just need to specify `SECURELDAP=yes` in the `/etc/mailad/mailad.conf` file when configuring the provision.

-If you need or want to run it in plain text you need to make a change in the Samba configuration (from version 4.x ots defaults to LDAPS, aka: plain LDAP is disabled), to enable plain LDAP locate the [global] section on your's `/etc/samba/smb.conf` file and add this to the end of the section.
+If you need or want to run it in plain text you need to make a change in the Samba configuration (from version 4.x it has it's defaults to LDAPS, aka: plain LDAP is disabled), to enable plain LDAP locate the [global] section on your's `/etc/samba/smb.conf` file and add this to the end of the section.
 Please note that you must avoid to use plain LDAP in any scenario: use LDAPS instead.

 ``` sh
 [global]